(Further info available for students through VCU's Blackboard implementation)

 Virginia Commonwealth University

-MATH 300 - Introduction to Mathematical Reasoning, Fall 2017, Fall 2018.
+MATH 300 - Introduction to Mathematical Reasoning, Fall 2017, Fall 2018, Fall 2019.
 An introduction to basic concepts of mathematical reasoning and the writing of proofs in an elementary setting.
 Direct, indirect and induction proofs.
 Illustrations of the concepts include basic proofs from mathematical logic, elementary set theory, elementary number theory, number systems, foundations of calculus, relations, equivalence relations, functions and counting with emphasis on combinatorial proofs.